headshot4good/Tablet-Research/README.md

  	- -No Pen Holder, Pen bag included
  	+ +KickStand with angle variation
  	- ~No Fancy Tilt Recognition

+ 	* REVIEW: [ https://www.youtube.com/watch?v=6WZ2Z7LgBLA ], remember this is the review of the version with 2k pressure, difference is in the pen only

 * 400$ - ~Parblo C13 [ https://www.parblo.com/products/coast13-1 ]
 	- ~380 x 240 x 14 mm / 15 x 9 x  0.6 inch